 The disposal of water in this particular case is not dependant on the rainwater tank, as there is an existing water network in the surrounding area.
 That’s why Dan has mentioned in the interview that the water tank was not put in use.

 Without a doubt, building eco-friendly is a trend to follow, but you can also create a home that will save some money.
+Let’s take an example of installing a solar panel in your home.
+It’s an upfront investment with high returns considering your electricity bill will drop significantly, solar panels are long-lasting and low maintenance and you may even get a tax break, states Your Energy Blog.
 Dan and his crew of friends were placing two solar panels on the steep roof to use solar energy as an alternative source, considering the strategic side to get most exposure.
 These panels (500kW) are connected via connectors to the device that displays the current status.

 Look up more in-depth information about energy-efficiency here.